apache/trafficcontrol/docs/source/tools/traffic_vault_util.rst

 .. option:: --insecure

 	An optional flag which, if given, specifies whether to utilize TLS certificate checks when establishing a connection.
 Defaults to false.

-.. option:: --server_name

-	A dependent flag which is required if :option:`--skip_tls` is ``false``, otherwise optional.
-The server name is used to verify against TLS certificates.

 ..
 [1] These problems are all tracked by `GitHub Issue #3261 <https://github.com/apache/trafficcontrol/issues/3261>`_.